Dr. Tom Colletti, DHSC, PA-C, DFAAPA

 Conclusion: The number of tick-borne illnesses has increased, and the five most common infections are Lyme Disease, Anaplasmosis, Ehrlichiosis, Rocky Mountain Spotted Fever, and Babesiosis.
 Providers should consider tick borne-illness with patients who present with non-specific flu-like symptoms in the summer months.
 Early treatment and diagnosis are essential in optimizing outcomes and even preventing death.

 Corporan-Reyes JB, Corporan-Reyess J. Let's Tick Talk: A Case for Emperic Treatment for Tick-borne Illness.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.